fakecoinbase/simplensolidslashD9ZB93LES8/README.md

 - The code is self contained and does not rely on additional libraries
 - The final contract .wasm is arount 200kb (compiled with -O=z)
-- CHAIN_ID is hardcoded but can be modified by editting the interpreter [evm.cpp](src/evm.hpp)
+- CHAIN_ID is hardcoded but can be modified by editting the interpreter [[evm.cpp](blob/706f0c19a579224b9f2a52b52f3af5abe3e2c377/src/evm.hpp#L2720)]
-- The implementation supports all releases of Ethereum based on the forknumber() [evm.cpp](contracts/evm/evm.cpp) method implemented by the contract and the releaseforkblock table hardcoded into the interpreter [evm.cpp](src/evm.hpp).
+- The implementation supports all releases of Ethereum based on the $forknumber()$ [[evm.cpp](contracts/evm/evm.cpp)] method implemented by the contract and the releaseforkblock table hardcoded into the interpreter [[evm.cpp](blob/706f0c19a579224b9f2a52b52f3af5abe3e2c377/src/evm.hpp#L2737)]
-- Current block number returned is the one provided by eosio::tapos_block_num()
+- Current block number returned is the one provided by $eosio::tapos_block_num()$
-- All tests passed, except a small set documented in [failing.txt](tests/failing.txt) that seems inconsistent.
-For those, this implementation bahaves as the reference implementation (geth).
+- All tests passed, except a small inconsistent set documented in [failing.txt](tests/failing.txt).
+For those, this implementation bahaves as the reference implementation ($geth$).

 ## Performance issues